Zondax/icp-client-cpp/README.md

-# poc-icp-client
+# IC-C

-## Project
+## Project Build

+Configure Project and generate makefile.

+    cmake .

+Compile and link project

+    cmake --build .

+Run hello_world example (deploy canister first):

+    ./hello_icp

 #### ic-agent-wrapper

 Contains rust code to expose ic-agent lib to C.
-Generates binding from the modules when running:

-    cargo build --release
 #### lib-agent-c

-Library emulation folder.
-Where we use the wrapper exposed functions to create C friendly functions to be used.
+Library folder where we use the wrapper exposed functions to create C friendly functions to be used.
+It is compiled as a static library.
-The following command will update the bindings.h, compile lib files and run the hello_world.c code

-    sh test_lib.sh

-#### rust-agent-hw
-Standalone rust actor/agent app to interact with local canister.

-    cargo build
-    cargo run

 #### Deploy Hello world canister
-To create a template project with a hello world canister example run:
+To create a template project with a hello world canister example run in a new folder:

     dfx new --type=rust rust_hello